Petroleum seep: California seeps

 California has several hundred naturally occurring seeps, found in 28 counties across the state.
 Much of the petroleum discovered in California during the 19th century was from observations of seeps.
 The world's largest natural oil seepage is Coal Oil Point in the Santa Barbara Channel, California.
 Three of the better known tar seep locations in California are McKittrick Tar Pits, Carpinteria Tar Pits and the La Brea Tar Pits.

 At Kern River Oil Field, there are no currently active seeps.
 However, oil-stained formations in the outcrops remain from previously active seeps.
-Petroleum seeps may be a significant source of pollution.

 Seeps known as the McKittrick Tar Pits occur in the McKittrick Oil Field in western Kern County.
 Some of the seeps occur in watersheds that drain toward the San Joaquin Valley floor.
 These seeps were originally mined for asphalt by Native Americans, and in the 1870s larger scale mining was undertaken by means of both open pits and shafts.
 In 1893, Southern Pacific Railroad constructed a line to Asphalto, two miles from present day McKittrick.
 Fuel oil for the railroad was highly desired, especially since there are very few coal-bearing formations in California.
 The field is produced now by conventional oil wells, as well as by steam fracturing.

 The oil seeps at McKittrick are located in diatomite formation that has been thrust faulted over the younger sandstone formations.
 Similarly, in the Upper Ojai Valley in Ventura County, tar seeps are aligned with east–west faulting.
 In the same area, Sulphur Mountain is named for the hydrogen sulfide-laden springs.
 The oil fields in the Sulphur Mountain area date from the 1870s.
 Production was from tunnels dug into the face of a cliff, and produced by gravity drainage.

 The petroleum fly (Helaeomyia petrolei) is a species of fly that was first described from the La Brea Tar Pits and is found at other California seeps as well.
 It is highly unusual among insects for its tolerance of crude oil; larvae of this fly live within petroleum seeps where they feed on insects and other arthropods that die after becoming trapped in the oil.